liferay/liferay-docs/develop/tutorials/articles/recycle-bin/03-implementing-the-undo-functionality.markdown

 The final step for implementing the Undo button is to provide the trashed entry's information to the `liferay-ui:trash-undo` tag.
 In order for the tag to display properly, you must provide some information for the session messages.
 The session needs to know which entries were just deleted.
-Once the session knows which elements were just deleted, the restore method can use that information to restore the entries.
+Then the restore method can use that information to restore the entries.

 For example, the following `if` block from the [JukeboxPortlet](https://github.com/liferay-labs/jukebox-portlet/blob/6.2.x/docroot/WEB-INF/src/org/liferay/jukebox/portlet/JukeboxPortlet.java)'s method `deleteSong` populates the session with the entries that were just